 Another approach focused on empowering people is advocated in the far North and North, a region prone to instability.
-In the Far North, in partnership with other NGOs (Action Against Hunger, CARE, the French Red Cross, Première Urgence Internationale and ALIMA), SOLIDARITÉS INTERNATIONAL works to combat malnutrition, lack of access to water, the prevalence of waterborne diseases and, above all, to focus its intervention on building the capacities of local populations and actors.
+In the Far North, in partnership with other NGO (Action Against Hunger, CARE, the French Red Cross, Première Urgence Internationale and ALIMA), SOLIDARITÉS INTERNATIONAL is working to fight malnutrition, lack of access to water, the prevalence of waterborne diseases and, above all, to focus its intervention on building the capacities of local populations and actors.
 SOLIDARITÉS INTERNATIONAL continues to improve the sanitation and hygiene conditions of the targeted populations, especially in schools and health centers.

 Water, sanitation and hygiene